caheredia/async-speeds/README.md

 - Add tests for helpers

+- See how many requests it take to break each API (flask ~50), catch exception and write number from while loop

 # TLDR
 - If you have to go through an API than definitely take advantage of asynchronous calls.
 However, for local writes it may not be necessary to add complexity to a code base just to eek out a couple of hundred rows per second...unless you really need the speed, then GO Fast.